Affiliate Marketing for Beginners: Key Terminology

 Using automated technology to buy onsite ad space.
 Real-Time Bidding (RTB), and CPA Target Bidding are both examples of Programmatic Advertising.

 The channels where visitors find your site or offer.
-Traffic can be brought in through blogging, social, paid advertising, organic efforts, and similar.
+Traffic can be brought in through blogging, social, paid advertising, etc

-Products or services that fall under a specific market, industry.
-I.e Health and Wellness, Gambling, Online Dating, and eCommerce, among others.
+Products or services that fall under a specific market, or industry.
+I.e. Health and Wellness, Gambling, Online Dating, and eCommerce, among others.